ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 (s_{1x2}); (1); (\sigma'(z^{(3)}_{1x2})); (W^{(2)}_{3x2}); (\sigma'(z^{(2)}_{1x3})); (a^{(1)}_{1x2})
 $$

-Note that I have put $$;$$ inbetween the factors.
+Note that I have put $$;$$ between the factors.
 The reason is that we are not always doing a normal multiplication and we need to be careful about dimensionality.
 Let's resubstitute the last variable we have with known numbers and put in the proper operators.

 $$
 \frac{\partial C(W,b)}{\partial W^{(1)}} =